 The Sweet Cred Gang.
 It's hard to tell whether their efforts were inspired by political correctness, though — the black kid plays basketball, raps, and sports a gold tooth and chains.

 Anime typically only uses a Five-Token Band to add some exotic flavor where diversity is an important feature of the show (e.g., Sci-Fi, Humongous Mecha); otherwise, much like the real country, everyone is Japanese.

 In the early 1990s, before DiC acquired the rights to the North American release of Sailor Moon, an outfit called Toon Makers made a bid for them.
 As part of their pitch, TM made a short demo film of what they wanted to do with the property.
-They threw out the original cast and created a politically-correct grouping of girls, right down to a Sailor Senshi in a wheelchair.
+They threw out the original cast and diversified the cast of all-Japanese girls into two white girls (one of which is in a wheelchair), a black girl, and a Hispanic girl.
+Curiously, only one was kept Asian (Mars), and the leader is one of the white girls.
 The result is often called "Saban Moon" or "The Saban Nightmare" due to people mistaking the relatively unknown TM for a more well-known company.
 (See it here or search YouTube.com.)
 They've even got a wheelchair that can sail through space.